prymag/plus65challenge/readme.md

 # PLUS 65 TEST CHALLENGE

-This is a developer challenge from Plus65 for the PHP developer position.
+This is a developer challenge from Plus65 for the Backend developer position.
 [Challenge Requirements](https://drive.google.com/open?id=0ByoKs7KHMtLyeEdrcG5yMnRjUWg5eTlLMUdPbWl0SWxUMVFZ)

 ## INSTRUCTIONS